Compliance

 • Focus AI on scheduling and credential verification, not subjective evaluation

-• Conduct frequent bias audits due to turnover volume
+• Conduct frequent bias audits due to turnover volume—quarterly if high-risk

 Home Health Agencies